 Recent titles have included:

-You'll choose one World Archaeology II module from around five options, which may not be the same as in your second year.
-Examples include:
+These options may not be the same as in your second year.

-You'll also choose one Special Topic.
 These modules are linked directly to staff research interests, so you will be engaging with the most up-to-date research and debates in each subject.
-Each year we offer around six or seven options.
-Recent examples include:

-Assessed Seminars are a unique opportunity to focus your studies on exactly what interests you, and you'll choose one to prepare in the Spring or Summer Term.
+These are a unique opportunity to focus your studies on exactly what interests you, and you'll choose one to prepare in the Spring or Summer Term.
 You'll have some introductory lectures from a specialist in the area, then you'll spend some time designing and chairing your own seminar for your classmates.
-We offer roughly eight modules per year for you to choose from.
-Recent examples include:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.